-Transition year child care assistance can help families pay for child care while they work or look for work for up to one year after their Minnesota Family Investment Program (MFIP) or Diversionary Work Program (DWP) case closes.
+Transition year child care assistance can help families pay for child care while they look for work, go to work, or attend training or school to prepare for work, for up to one year after their Minnesota Family Investment Program (MFIP) or Diversionary Work Program (DWP) case closes.

 To qualify, your family must meet both of these criteria:

 Have participated in MFIP or DWP for three out of the past six months

 Be looking for work, going to work, or attending training or school to prepare for work.

 Talk to your worker about getting transition year child care assistance.

 If you still need help after one year, you can move onto the Basic Sliding Fee Child Care Assistance.
 If the sliding-fee program has a waiting list in your county, Transition Year Extension extends your transition year child care until you can get on the sliding-fee program.